getsadzeg/gegram-class/README.md

 Gegram is library which helps you to integrate Georgian grammar utilities in Java.
 It's originally created to throw barbarismes out of input.

+Note: No need of internet connection.
+Everything is offline and local.

 #Usage

 Just clone repository with